hhadah/website/content/worksinprogress/DemocraticInstitutions2020/index.md

 - "3"
 publishDate: " "
 #slides: example
-summary: I found that ethnic favoritism exists in health, education and wealth.
-I also found strong evidence suggesting that democratic institutions curb a leader's ability to favor their own ethnic group.
+summary: I find that ethnic favoritism exists in health, education and wealth.
+I also find strong evidence suggesting that democratic institutions curb a leader's ability to favor their own ethnic group.
 tags:
 # - Source Themes
 title: "Democratic Institutions and Ethnic Favoritism: Evidence from sub-Saharan Africa"